VonHeikemen/devlog/content/tools/simple-neovim-config.md

 ## Installing plugins

-So Neovim is very close to have [its own plugin manager](https://neovim.io/doc/user/pack.html#_plugin-manager).
-But, it will take a few years before is included in a stable release available in every operating system.
-Right now only those who download Neovim's "nightly version" will be able to use it in its current state.
+There is a new feature called [vim.pack](https://neovim.io/doc/user/pack.html#_plugin-manager).
+This is a fully functional plugin manager built into Neovim.
+But only those who have access to Neovim `v0.12` can use it.
+If you are one of the lucky ones you can learn more about here: [A guide to vim.pack](https://echasnovski.com/blog/2026-03-13-a-guide-to-vim-pack.html).

-Interestingly enough, Neovim's plugin manager is based on a plugin called [mini.deps](https://nvim-mini.org/mini.nvim/doc/mini-deps.html).
-So while the Neovim team works on the new plugin manager, we can use `mini.deps`.
-In the future it should be fairly simple to migrate from `mini.deps` to the native solution.
+Because I aim for backwards compatibility with Neovim `v0.9.5` I will show you how to use [mini.deps](https://nvim-mini.org/mini.nvim/doc/mini-deps.html).
+Is worth noting `vim.pack`'s design was based on `mini.deps`, so it should be fairly easy to migrate from one to the other.

-The question is, *how does one install a plugin without a plugin manager?*
+Now the question is, *how does one install a plugin without a plugin manager?*

-There is a feature in **Vim** called [packages](@/tools/installing-neovim-plugins-without-a-plugin-manager.md).
+For this we are going to use [Vim packages](@/tools/installing-neovim-plugins-without-a-plugin-manager.md).
 Long story short, we can put plugins in a specific location in they should work.

 Let's use Neovim in headless mode again, this time to create the directory were `mini.deps` should be.